DefinitelyTyped/DefinitelyTyped/types/sap__approuter/README.md

 ### Command Parser

-Adding custom commands with command parser is currently not supported.
+Adding custom commands with commander.js is currently not supported.
-The latest version of CommandParser is typed but approuter is using and older version.
+The latest version of commander.js is typed but approuter is using an older version.

 ### Middlewares

-There is set of basic middlewares in the `lib/middleware` folder.
+There is a set of basic middlewares in the `lib/middleware` folder.
 The middlewares are currently not completely typed.
 Feel free to provide the types if you need them.

 ### Express

 Approuter uses express internally.
-The types (e.g. request, respose) are currently based on the http package.
+The types (e.g. request, response) are currently based on the http package.
-If there are features which requires express types this could be changed in the future.
+If there are features which requires express types, this could be changed in the future.